- Subscribe Today

 Sadly, violence among co-workers has become all too common.
 It is usually brought about by office politics or other sensitive issues.
 Integrating conflict resolution and peer mediation can help to reduce the risks of such outbursts.

 Slick floors and high-traffic corridors can cause a trip or fall.
 Improper footwear may also contribute to these accidents, which not only can result in injuries but also workman’s compensation-related cases.
+Read 6 Guidelines to Prevent Workplace Slips, Trips and Falls for more advice.

 Stress is one of the leading causes of death.
 It affects the human body in every facet imaginable.
 Stress can foster negative effects physiologically, emotionally and mentally, as well as debilitate or distract any worker.
 Therefore, it is essential to encourage a supportive team environment.